Abneco/ja/README.md

 When the module is packaged, the [class and package suffixes declared by the tool](#tool-metadata) determine which supporting content is left out.

-For black-box tests against exported APIs, use a dedicated module with ordinary requirements:
+For black-box tests against exported APIs, use a dedicated module with ordinary requirements.
+Making JUnit a regular requirement ensures that tests and resources remain in the packaged module:

 ```java
 module com.example.application.test {